hms-dbmi/bd2k-picsure.hms.harvard.edu/www/UserDoc/Security.md

 Since the IRCT allows for multiple actions then the means by which the user communicates with the IRCT needs to support cookies.
 You should check with the library or program that you are using to make the sure the calls allow for the proper handling of cookies.

 ### Obtaining Keys
 A user can obtain keys in one of two ways.
 The first, and more popular way, is through another system such as i2b2/tranSMART.
 The second way is by submitting a valid Java Web Token (JWT) to the IRCT security service requesting a token.
 This can be accomplished by calling doing the Security Services Create Key function.
-Both of these methods result in an end user obtaining a randomly generated and unique 26 character alphanumeric string.
+Both of these methods result in the user obtaining a randomly generated and unique 26 character alphanumeric string.

 _GET /rest/v1/securityService/createKey_